MinPhys/MinPhys.github.io/index.md

 Abstract submissions will be accepted from 27th January to 3rd March.

-Preceding the meeting (8th-9th April) will be a workshop on outer core proprties and dynamics, hosted by professor Tetsuya Komabayashi.
+Preceding the meeting (8th-9th April) will be a workshop on outer core properties and dynamics, hosted by professor Tetsuya Komabayashi.

 Details of the Mineral Physics Group Travel Bursary Scheme can be found at <a href="https://www.minersoc.org/mpg-bursaries.html">  www.minersoc.org/mpg-bursaries</a>